openbmc/docs/host-management.md

 Inventory
 ---------

-The system inventory structure is under the `/org/openbmc/inventory` hierarchy.
+The system inventory structure is under the `/xyz/openbmc_project/inventory` hierarchy.

 In OpenBMC the inventory is represented as a path which is hierarchical to the physical system topology.
-Items in the inventory are referred to as inventory items and are not necessarily FRUs.
+Items in the inventory are referred to as inventory items and are not necessarily FRUs (field-replaceable units).
 If the system contains one chassis, a motherboard, and a CPU on the motherboard, then the path to that inventory item would be:

    inventory/system/chassis0/motherboard0/cpu0

-The properties associated with an inventory item are specific to that item with the addition of these common properties:
+The properties associated with an inventory item are specific to that item.
+Some common properties are:

- * `version`: a code version associated with this item
+ * `Version`: A code version associated with this item.
- * `fault`: indicates whether this item has reported an error condition (True/False)
+ * `Present`: Indicates whether this item is present in the system (True/False).
- * `present`: indicates whether this item is present in the system (True/False)
+ * `Functional`: Indicates whether this item is functioning in the system (True/False).

 The usual `list` and `enumerate` REST queries allow the system inventory structure to be accessed.
 For example, to enumerate all inventory items and their properties:

-    curl -b cjar -k https://bmc/org/openbmc/inventory/enumerate
+    curl -b cjar -k https://${bmc}/xyz/openbmc_project/inventory/enumerate

 To list the properties of one item:

-    curl -b cjar -k https://bmc/org/openbmc/inventory/system/chassis/motherboard
+    curl -b cjar -k https://${bmc}/xyz/openbmc_project/inventory/system/chassis/motherboard

 Sensors
 -------

-The system inventory structure is under the `/org/openbmc/sensors` hierarchy.
+The system sensor structure is under the `/xyz/openbmc_project/sensors` hierarchy.

 This interface allows monitoring of system attributes like temperature or altitude, and are represented similar to the inventory, by object paths under